-Students are expected to maintain professional appearance and adhere to standards of conduct.
+Students are expected to maintain professional attire, appearance, and adhere to standards of conduct.
 Violations of conduct standards may result in disciplinary actions.
 These violations include, but are not limited to:

-- 1. Dishonesty (including cheating, plagiarism, giving false information to staff or faculty members, or soliciting test or quiz information); - 2.
-Unprofessional conduct (including unprofessional appearance/failing to follow student dress code, fighting, or the use of abusive, threatening, or obscene language); - 3.
-Misuse of college records or documents (includes forgery, alteration and destruction); - 4.
-Possession, sale, distribution or use of alcohol, illegal drugs, or prescription drugs prescribed for another person (includes being under the influence of alcohol or drugs); - 5.
-Unauthorized use of college premises or property; - 6.
-Damage to college, staff, or student property (includes defacement or vandalism); - 7.
-Theft of college, staff, or student property; - 8.
-Disobedience to faculty or staff or disrespect for faculty, staff or students; - 9.
-Unlawful possession or use of weapons (No firearms are allowed on Spartan College of Aeronautics and Technology property); - 10.
-Disruption of classes, assemblies, or activities of any kind; - 11.
-Noncompliance with the College safety rules or federal, state or local laws; - 12.
-Any misconduct which at the discretion of the College adversely affects the safety, integrity of the College or its programs, reputation of the College and its graduates, quality of education, or the morale of other students, or indicates the student's unsuitability for further training. - 13.
-Cell phone use or sleeping in class; - 14.
-Eating food into the classroom or lab areas.
-Please enjoy your food in appropriate break areas.
-At the discretion of the instructor, beverages may be brought into some areas if they are in a non-glass container with a self-sealing lid that prevents spilling. - 15.
-Not abiding by all software licenses, copyright and intellectual property policies and applicable federal and state laws on all computers using the the College networks.
+- 1. Dishonesty (including cheating, plagiarism, giving false information to staff or faculty members, or soliciting test or quiz information). - Unprofessional conduct (including unprofessional appearance/failing to follow student dress code, fighting, or the use of abusive, threatening, or obscene language). - 3.
+Misuse of college records or documents (including forgery, alteration, and destruction). - 4.
+Possession, sale, use of or distribution of illegal drugs, or use of prescription medications that pose a safety risk. - 5.
+Possession, sale, use of or distribution of alcohol (includes being under the influence of alcohol) - 6.
+Unauthorized use of college premises or property. - 7.
+Damage to college, staff, or student property (includes defacement or vandalism). - 8.
+Theft of college, staff, or student property.

+- 9. Possession or use of weapons on Spartan College property. - 10.
+Disruption or interference of classes, assemblies, or activities of any kind. - 11.
+Noncompliance with Spartan College safety rules or federal, state, or local laws. - 12.
+Any misconduct which at the discretion of Spartan College adversely affects the safety, integrity of the College or its programs, reputation of the College and its graduates, quality of education, or the morale of other students, or indicates the student's unsuitability for further training. - 13.
+Use of electronic devices, including cell phones, if not being used in conjunction with a class assignment. - 14.
+Inappropriate disruptions including sleeping in class or lab. - 15.
+Bringing food into the classroom outside of scheduled breaks and lunch hours.
+(Note: Food and beverages are never allowed in the lab.
+At the discretion of the instructor, beverages may be brought into the classroom if they are in a non-glass container with a self-sealing lid that prevents spilling.). - 16.
+Unauthorized use of the Spartan College networks, including misuse or noncompliance of all software licenses, copyright and intellectual property policies and applicable federal and state laws.
-All Spartan College of Aeronautics and Technology, instructors have the authority to dismiss disrespectful and/or disorderly students from class.

 Any student who is asked to leave class must report immediately to the Dean.
-If a student refuses to leave, he or she is subject to the full range of disciplinary action.
+If a student refuses to leave, the student is subject to the full range of disciplinary action.